iam-thanwa-io/hello-go/README.md

 #Prerequisites
 GO-LANG

- any of your favorite editor
+ any of your favorite editors